open-feature/flagd/README.md

     }
     ```

     Updates to the underlying flag store (e.g. JSON file) are reflected by flagd in realtime.
-No restarts required.
+No restart is required.

     flagd also supports boolean, integer, float and object flag types.

-4. Now that flagd is running, it is time to integrate into your application.
-Do this by using [an OpenFeature provider in a language of your choice](https://github.com/open-feature/flagd/blob/main/docs/usage/flagd_providers.md).
+4. Now that flagd is running, it is time to integrate it into your application.
+Do this by using [an OpenFeature provider in a language of your choice](https://openfeature.dev/ecosystem?instant_search%5BrefinementList%5D%5Bvendor%5D%5B0%5D=FlagD).

 ## 📐 High-level Architecture